-All departments should have outgoing mail prepared and ready for pick up starting at 1:15 p.m. when the mail clerk starts the afternoon mail run.
+All departments should have outgoing mail prepared and ready for pick up at 11 a.m.

 Stamped and metered mail should be separated from unstamped mail and sorted into stacks of local, out-of-town, or out-of-country.
 Each stack should be banded and labeled accordingly.

 Postage paid mail should be separated from other mail and banded.